-The Company acquired an operating mine in 2016 (the Beta Hunt Mine), has no history of profitability, and a limited operating history in the mineral exploration and development business.
-Prior to the acquisition of the Beta

-Hunt Mine, the Company had no history of producing metals from its mineral properties.
+The Company has no history of profitability, and a limited operating history in the mineral exploration and development business.
+Prior to the acquisition of the Beta Hunt Mine, the Company had no history of producing metals from its mineral properties.
 As a result, the Company is subject to all of the risks associated with establishing new mining operations, business enterprises and operating assets including:

-- the timing and cost, which can be considerable, of the construction of mining and processing facilities; - the availability and costs of skilled labour and mining equipment; - the availability and cost of appropriate smelting and/or refining arrangements; - the need to obtain necessary environmental and other governmental approvals and permits, and the timing of those approvals and permits; and - the availability of funds to finance construction and development activities.
+- the timing and cost, which can be considerable, of the construction of mining and processing facilities; - the availability and costs of skilled labour and mining equipment; - the availability and cost of appropriate smelting and/or refining arrangements;

+- the need to obtain necessary environmental and other governmental approvals and permits, and the timing of those approvals and permits; and - the availability of funds to finance construction and development activities.